OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     But before you recreate it, please make sure your environment has good connection to the public Internet and in general its performance is not impaired.'

-The stuck in DEPLOYING state OneFlow service can not be terminated via 'delete' operation because such state is condisered as intermediate one.
+The stuck in DEPLOYING state OneFlow service can not be terminated via 'delete' operation.
 In order to do so one needs to use ``oneflow recover --delete <service_ID>`` command.

 Another issue you might face with is VNF node can't contact OneGate server on FN.
 In that case there are messages in the ``/var/log/one/oneflow.log`` file as below: